UA-29526872-1

-It looks like January is the month of endless resolutions ...
-From diet and exercise, to overcoming personal challenges, and organizing just about every part of your life.
+It looks like January is the month of endless resolutions, from diet and exercise to overcoming personal challenges and organizing almost every part of your life.

-Well, I don't know much about diet and exercise, but organization is right down my alley, not only during January, but all year long.
+Well, I only know a little about diet and exercise, but the organization is right down my alley during January and all year.

 Three years ago, I posted pictures of the messy drawers in my kitchen.

-These are the pictures you don't want the world to see, but anyways, you go ahead and publish them as a good reminder of the work you need to tackle.
+You don't want the world to see these pictures, but anyway, you publish them as a good reminder of the work you need to tackle.

 Yep.
-It was only until last year that I brought organization to the drawer in the kitchen island and wow, it made a HUGE difference!
-Not only did I created a main divider for this drawer, but a double drawer/divider was also installed to take advantage of all the space that big drawer had.
+It was only last year that I brought the organization to the drawer in the kitchen island, and wow, it made a HUGE difference!
+Not only did I create a central divider for this drawer, but a double drawer/divider was also installed to take advantage of all the space that the big drawer had.

-Throughout last year, I also brought organization to these little drawers close to the stove, but I haven't share those transformations with you yet.
+Throughout last year, I also brought the organization to these little drawers close to the stove, but I still need to share those transformations with you.

 Let's take a look at them with the following before and afters: